SamarthBhatia/SelfGrowNetworkDefense/status.md

     - What metrics should be used to evaluate the diversity of the generated attack candidates?
 - **Next Session Starting Point**:
     - Implement selection mechanisms (e.g., tournament selection, roulette wheel selection) to drive the evolution process effectively.

+### 2025-11-24 — Session 20
+- **Focus**: Implement selection mechanisms (e.g., tournament selection, roulette wheel selection) to drive the evolution process effectively.
+- **Actions**:
+    - Added `tournament_selection` function to `src/adversarial.rs`.
+This function takes a slice of `AttackOutcome`s and a tournament size, then returns a selected parent `AttackOutcome`.
+    - Added `roulette_wheel_selection` function to `src/adversarial.rs`.
+This function takes a slice of `AttackOutcome`s and returns a selected parent with probability proportional to its fitness.
+    - Fixed compilation errors and warnings related to these changes.
+- **Open Questions**:
+    - How to integrate these selection mechanisms into the `AdversarialHarness::run_generations` function to select candidates for mutation and crossover.
+    - What should be the criteria for choosing between different selection mechanisms?
+- **Next Session Starting Point**:
+    - Integrate selection mechanisms into `AdversarialHarness::run_generations` to choose candidates for mutation and crossover.

 ## Working Agreements
 - Always record start-of-session intent and end-of-session summary in this document.